Dispute resolution services—What to expect

 - A federal organization listed in schedules I, I.1 or II of the Financial Administration Act

-The requester can submit a written request to OPO, including:
+The requester can submit a written request to Office of the Procurement Ombudsman, including:

 - A brief summary of the issue(s)